feaselkl/Classification-With-Naive-Bayes/PITCHME.md

 ---?image=presentation/assets/background/Background_37.jpg&size=cover&opacity=20

+---

+### Where Next?

+After looking at Naive Bayes, you might be interested in a few other algorithms for classification:

+1. Logistic regression (for two-class problems).
+2. Decision trees, random forests, and gradient boosted trees.
+3. Online Passive-Aggressive Algorithms.
+4. Neural networks (multilayer perceptron, convolutional, or recurrent depending on the use case).
+5. Support Vector Machines.

+---

 ### Wrapping Up

 The Naive Bayes class of algorithms are simple to understand and are reasonably accurate, making them